gene-git/wg_tool/README.rst

 New
 ===

+ * `wg-client`_ companion package now available.
+A linux client tool and separate graphical program to launch wireguard client.
+Simplify using wg for all users.
  * wg-peer-updn now saves additional copy of dns file as resolv.conf.wg Helpful for clients which sleep and on resume network restart overwrites resolv.conf This makes it simple to put back the vpn resolv.conf file by